 Sub-Play B, located south-southwest of the Mbambi 6-1, Kawe 6-2, and Makandina 8-2 wells and east of Sub-Play A, consists of well-defined high-relief structures created by westward-verging thrust faults.
 The structures of the Damara Fold and Thrust Belt in this area are generally larger for westward thrusts and smaller with lower relief for back thrusts.
-The vertical relief of some of these structures, as seen on the 2-D seismic data, may reach 500 ms. Due to the generally less-complicated structuring and fewer apparent faults coupled with the deeper crests of the structures, the majority of the interpreted shallow (Mulden) section has been preserved across the structural crests.
+The vertical relief of some of these structures, as seen on the 2-D seismic data, may reach 500 ms. Because of the generally less-complicated structuring and fewer apparent faults coupled with the deeper crests of the structures, the majority of the interpreted shallow (Mulden) section has been preserved across the structural crests.
 Principal objectives should be the Upper Mulden, Lower Mulden, and Otavi intervals across all but the highest anticlines.
-Five prospects and three leads have been identified to date in the Sub-Play B area.